himanshu2454/Kunteksto/docs_source/source/start.rst

     - *mcid* System Generated, **Do Not Edit**
     - *adid* System Generated, **Do Not Edit**

-8. Once you have completed the data description step and closed the DB Browser, click the Generate Model button.
+- Once you have completed the data description step, saved your changes and closed the DB Browser.
 You will find an XML Schema model file and an RDF file in the output directory.
 These are the structural and semantic models that can be used in your analysis as well as shared with others to better describe the data.

 .. image:: _images/output_dir.png
     :width: 800px